xompage/Nyuu-obfuscated/README.md

 Nyuu is a **command-line [binary usenet poster](<https://en.wikipedia.org/wiki/Usenet#Binary_content>)**.

-Nyuu is designed primarily to be fast, efficient and customizable, exposing all the interesting bits and pieces.
+Nyuu is designed primarily to be fast/efficient, reliable and customizable, exposing all the interesting bits and pieces.
+From what I’ve seen, Nyuu excels more than any other usenet posting client in these aspects.

 Nyuu runs on top of node.js (which *everyone* knows is [bad ass rock star tech](<https://www.youtube.com/watch?v=bzkRVzciAZg>)) with minimal dependencies.